 If I lose my aligners during or after treatment, do I have to pay for new ones?

-Byte will send you a replacement aligner for $169.
+If you’re enrolled in the Byte Protection Plan, any replacement aligners will be covered for free.
+Otherwise Byte will send you replacements for $179 for all-day, and $199 for At-Night.
 Usually, WonderSmile will recommend that you move on to your next aligner (or go back to the previous one) until you’re scheduled to move to the next step.
 If you’d still like (or need) a replacement, you’ll need to pay $50.
-With either aligner, though, you should wear your previous aligner until a replacement arrives.
+With either provider, though, you should wear your previous aligner until a replacement arrives.
 That will keep your teeth from shifting too far back.

 Can I drink coffee when using Byte or WonderSmile?